nic0michael/nic0michael/README.md

 I am a Radio Amateur with Unrestricted license : ZS6BVR I experiment with antennas and with Arduino Micro controllers.

 One day I felt that it would be nice to have a code generator for Arduino and Raspberry Pi Projects that could generate sample code using a libruary repository in a database.
-This would be deployed in a web server and  alow users to select all the hardware components and generate sample code to get a quick start to cding for the project.
+This would be deployed in a web server and  alow users to select all the hardware components and generate sample code to get a quick start to coding for the project.
 [The Arduino Code Generator](https://github.com/nic0michael/ArduinoCodeGenerator)